UX Case Study: Blue Turtle Bodywork Website Design

 How might we create a digital experience that authentically showcases Blue Turtle Bodywork’s value proposition, provides current and future customers with satisfactory information, and generates an increase in bookings?

-- Conduct lean primary and secondary research to identify the target audiences of Blue Turtle Bodywork, and their needs, goals, priorities, and pain points.
+- Identify the target audiences of Blue Turtle Bodywork, and their needs, goals, priorities, and pain points.

 - Design clear information architecture to facilitate key user interactions, including appointment bookings and contact inquiries.

 - Design a responsive, easy-to-maintain website that meets user needs and is consistent with existing branding assets and content.

 Duration: 10 weeks

 Tools: Sketch, Squarespace, Google Sheets, Pen and Paper

 Phases: User Research — Design Strategy — Interaction Design — Wireframing and Prototyping — Testing and Iterating — UI Design

 My Role: User Researcher, Interaction Designer, Content Strategist, UX Designer, UI Designer

 Prior to this project, Blue Turtle Bodywork was a massage therapy business that did not have an online presence.
 There was no way for potential clients to learn about the business, direct inquiries, or read about different services offered.
 I worked with Blue Turtle Bodywork to design a responsive, accessible website to promote their brand, increase visibility, and to allow their customers to easily schedule appointments.